The universe is everything. It includes all of space, matter, energy, time, and you.

 Current Missions

 The Astrophysics current missions include two of the Great Observatories originally planned in the 1980s and launched over the past 30 years.
-The current suite of operational missions include the Hubble Space Telescope, the Chandra X-ray Observatory, and the James Webb Space Telescope.
+The current suite of operational missions includes the Hubble Space Telescope, the Chandra X-ray Observatory, and the James Webb Space Telescope.
 Additionally, the Fermi Gamma-ray Space Telescope explores the high-energy end of the spectrum.
 Innovative Explorer missions, such as the Neil Gehrels Swift Observatory, NuSTAR, TESS, and IXPE, as well as NICER, complement the Astrophysics strategic missions.
-SOFIA, an airborne observatory for infrared astronomy, is in its extended mission phase.
+SOFIA, an airborne observatory for infrared astronomy, is in its extended mission phase is GUSTO (Galactic/ Extragalactic ULDB Spectroscopic Terahertz Observatory) with its mission to measure emissions from the interstellar medium to help scientists determine the life cycle of interstellar gas in our Milky Way, witness the formation and destruction of star-forming clouds, and understand the dynamics and gas flow in the vicinity of the center of our galaxy.
 All of the missions together account for much of humanity's accumulated knowledge of the heavens.
-Many of these missions have achieved their prime science goals, but continue to produce spectacular results in their extended operations.
+Many of these missions have achieved their prime science goals but continue to produce spectacular results in their extended operations.

 Near Future